JetBrains/lincheck/docs/progress-guarantees.md

 }
 ```

+TODO: I would suggest adding a "To sum up" subsection to each part, and adding some words on what we have learned along with the full code.
+A link to the next chapter can also be put there.

 > Get the full code [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/DataHolderTest.kt).

 The test will fail with the following output:

+TODO: but an active lock has been DETECTED, let's make a PR
 ```text
 = Obstruction-freedom is required but an active lock has been found = Execution scenario (parallel part):